Fr0sT-Brutal/awesome-pascal/README.md

 * [GrijjyFoundation](#general-libraries).
 IOCP/EPOLL sockets, socket pools, HTTP, HTTP/2, OpenSSL, ProtocolBuffers.

 * [Rest-Dataware-Componentes](https://github.com/Rest-Dataware/RDW-Componente).
 Was created to facilitate the creation of CRUDs in the same model that we created applications for Client / Server Database.
 With REST DW, you no longer have to worry about creating SQL Insertion, Deletion, Read and Execution methods via Webservice; Simply add a RESTDataBase connection component and add a RESTClientSQL component that will already have your SQL solution fully functional as it did back in the day and with all the power of modern REST / JSON technology with data compression and everything the language can offer.

+* [STOMP Client](https://github.com/danieleteti/delphistompclient).
+STOMP client for Embarcadero Delphi and FreePascal.
+The project can use INDY (Delphi) or Synapse (Delphi or FreePascal).

 ## Serial port